ndnestor/Awesome-Links/README.md

 cd /srv/www/Awesome-Links
 sudo startup.sh
 ```
-5. When prompted for a password type "inceawesome957" (now that this password is in plain text here, it should probably be changed by making a new deploy key and deleting the old one)
+5. When prompted for a password type in the personal access token that you generated.

 After doing this, the server will run on the latest version of the master branch.
 It is worth noting that although the server will be running with the updated files, the old `startup.sh` will still be used.
 For this reason, if the master branch contains a new `startup.sh` file, you will need to [stop the web server](#stopping-the-web-server) and type `sudo startup.sh` again after the server starts the first time.